 |An Irish turnip lantern from the early 20th century.
 Wikimedia.org.|

-As you see, it was the integration of many cultures that has influenced the Halloween traditions we celebrate around the world today.
-So the next time you're out trick-or-treating or donning that Halloween costume or carving out that jack-o'-lantern, you can think about these time-honored traditions that have remained within the fabric of society more than 2,000 years.
+Through time, it was the aggregation and integration of many cultures that grew into the Halloween traditions we celebrate around the world.
+As you make your way trick-or-treating in a Halloween costume or sitting down to carve out a jack-o'-lantern, think back to these time-honored customs that have remained within the fabric of society more than 2,000 years.

 - A haunted tour through Paris’ Père Lachaise Cemetery